kollus-service/kollus-play-video-php/README.md

    * use getWebTokenByMediaItems in src/Component/Client/VideoGatewayClient.php
 3. Open iframe + web-token-url in instant modal
    * use modal-play-video event in public/js/default.js
 4. If you want...
-Kollus Player can use 'kollus play callback'
+Kollus Player App can use 'kollus play callback'

 ### Download video

-0. You must install kollus player.
+0. You must install Kollus Player App.
 1. Press 'Download' button and call local server api for generate 'web-token-url' on browser
    * '/auth/download-video-url/{channel_key}/{upload_file_key}' in public/index.php
 2. Generate WebTokenURL